Weasel Solar Farm

 Central Highlands

-The proposed development area is located within the Weasel Plains, between 9-14 kilometres north of Bothwell.
+The development area is located within the Weasel Plains, between 9-14 kilometres north of Bothwell.